12 Hours of Credit

 |3||Starts any semester (Fall, Spring, or Summer)||Starts Fall semester only|

 |4||Does not require any time on campus||Requires one week on campus in the Fall semester and one week on campus after the Spring semester|

 Students in the Ministry Residency program will come together on the Dallas campus before the start of the fall semester (early/mid August) for a weeklong experience with other residency students.
 After this week, the Residency students will return to their place of service and be placed in an online student cohort for encouragement and accountability during the rest of the school year.
 In addition, each student will have weekly interaction with an on-site Ministry Mentor and regular interaction (face-to-face or online) with their faculty member on the Dallas campus.
 The residency student then concludes with another week on campus after the end of the spring semester (mid May) for a weeklong celebration of what God did through the residency students and (more importantly) what God did in the residency students themselves.

 Note: For MACL students, the Ministry Residency will replace 9 hours of leadership electives and the Internship (INT5150).
 For MACE students, the Ministry Residency will fulfill the Educational Leadership concentration and will replace 10 hours of education electives and the Internship (INT5160).
 For ThM students, the Ministry Residency will replace 9 hours of free electives and will replace the Internship (INT5130).

 Ministry Residency students gain access to unique benefits:

 - Learning with fellow Residency students in a cohort format.

-- Mentoring by a ministry leader on the field.
+- Mentoring from a ministry leader on the field

 Approved Ministry Residency sites will provide the following for students: